5 Simple Ways To Help Your Senior Dog Live Longer …

 Just like ourselves, our dogs balance and stability gets worse as they get older.

-So wooden or vinyl floors that once upon a time were easy to negotiate for them, can now become slippery like an ice rink.
+So wooden or vinyl floors that once upon a time were easy to negotiate for them, can now become slippery like an ice rink for them and big injury risk.

 This can not only cause them to hurt themselves when they slip, but can also start to damage their confidence levels to move around the home safely.